-Camden Town tube station leads on to Camden High Street.
-It is crowded with colour and, to start with, a long parade of repetitive mass-product stalls.
-An in-your-face first impression perhaps but the shop fronts are worth the walk and you will not be tattooed, or dressed in studded black boots and a sleeveless T-shirt, without your consent.
+Camden Town tube station leads out on to colourful Camden High Street.
+Here the shop fronts are worth the walk.
+There’s plenty to see, and just a stroll won’t commit you to a tattoo, or studded black boots and a sleeveless T-shirt.

-Once over the canal (about six minutes from the tube station) turn immediately left into Camden Lock Market and start to breathe.
-Here the stalls and workshops become more individual.
-There is more space to meander, to take your time, to build up an appetite for the range of meals on offer in the West Yard.
+Just over the canal (about six minutes from the tube station) an immediate left turn will take you into Camden Lock Market where the stalls and workshops become more individual.
+It’s a place to meander, to take your time, to build up an appetite for the range of meals on offer in the West Yard.

-The meals are served in take-away cartons with plastic forks and, if you’re lucky, there is a chance of a wobbly white chair and table.
+The meals are served in take-away cartons and, if you’re lucky, there’s a chance of a wobbly white chair and table.
 Not high comfort perhaps but real food – a different meal, explained in English, made in London.

 There is everything for the bold food lover – Galician freshly cooked octopus; Pakistani chapati/paratha wraps; Spanish paella; West African cassava; Japanese sushi; Polish sausages; kangaroo burgers; deep-fried Oreos; Turkish falafel; French nougat; freshly grilled salmon and sardines; Ethiopian coffee; Chinese dumplings – the list is constantly evolving.